EU prolongs sanctions against Congo ruling party candidate

 The decision, taken by EU foreign ministers in Brussels, could be reviewed "in the light of and following" the elections, scheduled for Dec.
 23.

 It could be Congo's first peaceful, democratic transfer of power.
-The opposition fears that Kabila, who has ruled since 2001, will assert power behind the scenes if Shadary wins.
+The opposition fears that Kabila , who has ruled since 2001, will assert power behind the scenes if Shadary wins.